Bad Luck Blackie: Synopsis

-Eventually, the bulldog frightens the kitten into giving up the whistle, and (after a couple of false starts) he gains the upper hand on the black cat by luring him under a large paint brush, turning him white and rendering his bad luck powers useless.
-However, the white kitten saves the day by painting herself black and crossing the bulldog's path.
-The bulldog is conked by a falling anvil, and ends up swallowing the whistle, triggering a case of the hiccups, each one of which causes the whistle to go off.
+Eventually, the bulldog frightens the kitten into giving up the whistle, and (after a couple of false starts) he gains the upper hand on the black cat in a construction site by luring him under a large paintbrush, turning him white and rendering his bad luck powers useless.
+The bulldog then seizes the now-white cat and tauntingly blowing the whistle in his face.
+However, the kitten saves the day by painting himself black and crossing the bulldog's path.
+The bulldog is conked by a falling anvil just as he is about to beat up the formerly-black cat, and he instead puts the cat down gently on the ground.
+The bulldog then falls to the ground on his back and ends up swallowing the whistle by accident, triggering a case of the hiccups, each one of which causes the whistle to go off.
 As a result, all manner of huge objects plummet from the sky (ranging from a kitchen sink all the way to a battleship), causing the bulldog to flee in terror.
-The cartoon ends with the formerly-black cat giving the kitten his bowler hat as a sign of gratitude.
-The kitten snickers in delight when she realizes her new purpose in life as a bad luck cat.
+The formerly-black cat gives the kitten his bowler hat as a sign of gratitude for saving his life.
+The kitten faces the viewer (to the tune of "Auld Lang Syne," which is a melodic variant of "Comin' Through the Rye") with a huge grin, and then he snickers in delight when he realizes his new purpose in life as a bad luck cat.
+The cartoon ends with the kitten offering a goofy smile with his tongue visible.